GNAQ/Algorithm-Contest-Archive/README.md

 # Online-Judge-Codes

-Well, this is a place that records my daliy coding and practises.
+Well, this is a place that records my daliy coding and practices.

 [**My blog (solutions included)**](https://fancydreams.ink/blogs/)